 This issue of TiLL is somewhat different from previous one in that it is a special edition publishing four papers by project teams who were involved in The Education and Training Foundation’s (ETF) funded Outstanding Teaching Learning and Assessment (OTLA) Phase 3 programme in the North East and Cumbria.
 I had the privilege of being the evaluator for the programme and very early on I offered to publish papers in a special edition of TiLL, and I am delighted that five of the project teams accepted my invitation and submitted their papers for review.
 In this editorial I want to cover three things: briefly introduce OTLA; make visible what is involved in writing a journal article; tell you more about the four papers we are publishing.

 |Teaching in Lifelong Learning: a journal to inform and improve practice

 |Published - 14 Dec 2018

 FingerprintDive into the research topics of 'Graft, draft, and craft: the almost secret world of writing journal articles'.
 Together they form a unique fingerprint.

-- Department of Education and Community Studies - Senior Lecturer in Teacher Education
+- Department of Education - Senior Lecturer in Teacher Education

 - Huddersfield Centre for Research in Education and Society (HudCRES) - Member